Its-Fake/hyprland-dotfiles-f12/README.md

 Each time you change your wallpaper you have to load the extension again.

 ### Discord Pywal theme
-if you want your discord styled with pywal colors i recommend the following: https://github.com/Vendicated/Vencord https://github.com/ZephyrCodesStuff/pywal-vencord
+If you want your discord styled with pywal colors i recommend the following: https://github.com/Vendicated/Vencord https://github.com/ZephyrCodesStuff/pywal-vencord

+Create a symbolic link as follows: ln -s $HOME/.cache/wal/colors-discord.css $HOME/.config/vesktop/themes/pywal-vencord.theme.css (find the right path in discord vencord settings by opening the themes folder

-I changed the wal theme a bit so the purple colors from discrod are away
+I changed the wal theme a bit so the purple colors from discord are away